 What is ashwagandha?

 First things first: it’s pronounced osh-wah-GONE-duh.
-As in, “My ashwagandha don’t want none unless you…” sorry, couldn’t resist.
+As in, “My ashwagandha don’t want none unless you … ” sorry, couldn’t resist.

 Now that you have a catchy song in your head for the rest of the day, you’re ready to read about the amazing benefits of ashwagandha.

-Ashwaganda root is an ayurvedic herb that’s crossing into the mainstream, thanks to its many mind-body benefits.
+Ashwaganda root is an Ayurvedic herb that’s crossing into the mainstream, thanks to its many mind-body benefits.
 Most notably, ashwaganda has calming properties that help you manage stress and anxiety.
 A modern-day epidemic, stress has been linked to as many as 90% of illnesses and injuries.

 If you have stress in your life, whether it’s noticeable or barely-there, read on to find out how ashwagandha’s benefits can help.

-On stress and adaptogens
+What to know about stress and adaptogens

 Ashwagandha is an adaptogenic herb, which is just like it sounds — it helps you adapt in the face of stress.
 To be an adaptogen: